-The Joint Programming Initiative on Cultural Heritage and Global Change (JPICH) is a European research network active in the field of tangible, intangible and digital heritage.
-The network comprises 18 participating countries and seven observers.
-The participating countries jointly plan and fund research, and share the results and relevant information in an action programme.
+The Joint Programming Initiative on Cultural Heritage and Global Change (JPI CH) is a European research network active in the field of tangible, intangible and digital heritage.
+The network comprises 18 participating countries, which jointly plan and fund research, and share the results and relevant information in an action programme.

 Collaboration between countries and researchers

 The participating countries have jointly issued a vision paper and a strategic research agenda, and are sharing the research results in a joint action programme.
 This is one way that Europe is tackling common challenges and making effective use of public funds.